Vehicle armour: Composite

 Composite armour is armour consisting of layers of two or more materials with significantly different physical properties; steel and ceramics are the most common types of material in composite armour.
 Composite armour was initially developed in the 1940s, although it did not enter service until much later and the early examples are often ignored in the face of newer armour such as Chobham armour.
 Composite armour's effectiveness depends on its composition and may be effective against kinetic energy penetrators as well as shaped charge munitions; heavy metals are sometimes included specifically for protection from kinetic energy penetrators.

-Composite armour used on modern Western and Israeli main battle tanks largely consists of non-explosive reactive armour (NERA) elements - a type of Reactive armour.
+Composite armour used on modern Western and Israeli main battle tanks largely consists of non-explosive reactive armour (NERA) elements - a type of reactive armour.
 These elements are often a laminate consisting of two hard plates (usually high hardness steel) with some low density interlayer material between them.
 Upon impact, the interlayer swells and moves the plates, disrupting heat 'jets' and possibly degrading kinetic energy projectiles.
 Behind these elements will be some backing element designed to stop the degraded jet or projectile element, which may be of high hardness steel, or some composite of steel and ceramic or possibly uranium.

-Soviet main battle tanks from the T-64 onward utilised composite armour which often consisted of some low density filler between relatively thick steel plates or castings, for example Combination K. For example, the T-64 turret front and cheek was originally filled with aluminum, and then ceramic balls and aluminum, whilst some models of the T-72 features a glass filler called "Kvartz".
+Soviet main battle tanks from the T-64 onward utilised composite armour which often consisted of some low density filler between relatively thick steel plates or castings, for example Combination K. For example, the T-64 turret had a layer of ceramic balls and aluminium sandwiched between layers of cast steel armour, whilst some models of the T-72 features a glass filler called "Kvartz".
 The tank glacis was often a sandwich of steel and some low density filler, either textolite (a fibreglass reinforced polymer) or ceramic plates.
 Later T-80 and T-72 turrets contained NERA elements, similar to those discussed above.

 Ships

-Belt armour is a layer of armour-plating outside the hull (watercraft) of warships, typically on battleships, battlecruisers, cruisers and some aircraft carriers.
+Belt armour is a layer of armour-plating outside the hull of warships, typically on battleships, battlecruisers, cruisers and some aircraft carriers.

-Typically, the belt covers from the deck down someway below the waterline of the ship.
+Typically, the belt covers from the deck down some way below the waterline of the ship.
 If built within the hull, rather than forming the outer hull, it can be fitted at an inclined angle to improve the protection.

 When struck by a shell or torpedo, the belt armour is designed to prevent penetration, by either being too thick for the warhead to penetrate, or sloped to a degree that would deflect either projectile.
-Often, the main belt armour was supplemented with a torpedo bulkhead spaced several meters behind the main belt, designed to maintain the ship's watertight integrity even if the main belt were penetrated.
+Often, the main belt armour was supplemented with a torpedo bulkhead spaced several metres behind the main belt, designed to maintain the ship's watertight integrity even if the main belt were penetrated.

 The air-space between the belt and the hull also adds buoyancy.
 Several wartime vessels had belt armour that was thinner or shallower than was desirable, to speed production and conserve resources.

 Deck armour on aircraft carriers is usually at the flight deck level, but on some early carriers was at the hangar deck.
 (See armoured flight deck.)